 Doctor of Occupational Therapy Graduation Requirements & Commencement

-The proposed OTD program includes 36 months of graduate level courses distributed across 9 semesters and 37 courses at the doctoral level.
-Students must complete a total of 113 credits (95 didactic units and 18 clinical education units).
+The OTD program includes 36 months of graduate level courses distributed across 9 semesters and 37 courses at the doctoral level.
+Students must complete a total of 115 credits (91 didactic units and 24 clinical education/DEC).

-- Students must also complete all clinical education courses with a grade of Pass.
+- Successful completion of all Fieldwork courses with a grade of C or higher.

-- All courses, including fieldwork and capstone components, must be completed within a maximum time frame of 150% of the length of the program in years (i.e., 4.5 years).
+- Complete all courses within the maximum timeframe of 150% of the length of the program in years (i.e., 4.5 years).

-- Students must be in good standing in character, conduct, and ability as described in the Professional Behavior and Essential Functions Policy, and recommended for graduation by the faculty.
+- Good standing in character, conduct, and ability as described in the Ethical Conduct and Essential Functions Policy.

-- Students must have met all financial obligations to the university.
+- Meeting all financial obligations to the University.